Vedux-Development/Vertex/README.md

 # Future of Vertex

-Due to Discords choices with their api I (Ducksquaddd) will stop working on Vertex.
+~~Due to Discords choices with their api I (Ducksquaddd) will stop working on Vertex.
 Discord is trying to force developers to switch to slash commands by making the message intent privileged.<br>
 I get that I can switch to slash commands.
 However the bot still reads messages for things such as the spam filter.
 I work on Vertex in my free time and for free I dont want to/feel like rewriting vertex<br>for the soon to come api changes.
 I have published all the code that I have been working on for the version one update that was supposed to be released.
-If you do decide to use it.
+If you do decide to use it.~~

+The bot is currently being remade and will hopefully re release again

 # Known bugs